compbiofan/SimSCSnTree/README.md

     ```-V (--cov-bulk)	The coverage of the bulk sequencing.
 The same for all levels.
 This parameter is needed when -U is identified. (default: 30)```

+    ```-U (--bulk-levels)	The levels of the bulk sequencing separated by semicolon.
+The definition of the levels is the same as in -L. The default for this option is NA, meaning no bulk sequencing. ```

 * Parameters for parallel job submissions: -p and -Y. SimSCSnTree allows parallel processing in simulating reads.
 Use -p to specify the number of processors.
 To further parallelize sequencing reads, use -Y to specify a range of nodes to sequence for a job being submitted.
 Users can specify different ranges of nodes for sequencing for different jobs and thus finish the sequencing in a timely manner.
 The option -Y shall be in the format of a.b, in which a and b are the smallest and largest numbers of a node on a certain level that the job will process.
 The node index is 0-based.
 When -Y is default which is -1, all nodes for the specified level will be sequenced in this job, in which case there is no parallelization for multiple jobs to speed up the sequencing.

     ```-p (--processors)   Numbers of processors available.```